-&lt;sup>6Students may consolidate all 3 credits for G699 in the summer prior to internship
+Students may consolidate all 3 credits for G699 in the summer prior to internship

 YEAR 6: Pre- Doctoral Internship

 Semester Number Course Name Credits

 Fall G901 Advanced Research 6

 Spring G901 Advanced Research 6

+Summer G901 Advanced Research 6

-&lt;sup>7 This course requires permission from the department, as well as a flat Dissertation Research Fee of \$150 per semester (subject to change).
+This course requires permission from the department, as well as a flat Dissertation Research Fee of \$150 per semester (subject to change).
 Students must apply to enroll in G901 through the School of Education website (https://education.indiana.edu/students/graduates/doctoral/g901-permission.html).
 Students may enroll in this course up to six semesters in order to maintain fulltime student status while on internship.